Skip to content

 Yes, I Have Written Fiction About the Silent Generation!

-Or, rather, about one particular person.
+Or, rather, for the most part, about just one particular person.
 I originally wrote Mettle with 2020 in mind as its temporal setting.

 While that exact year isn’t really feasible anymore, due to the pandemic (and due to the year having come and gone already), I will still use 2020 as the second year without a summer until I decide on something else.